nmashchenko/teameights/README.md

 ❌	Incoming invites (in this page user will be able how many teams invited him, reject or accept invites) <br>
 ⚠️ **TODO: Add incoming invite page here**

+❌ Projects page ( premium / default pool of projects that people can work on ) ⚠️ **TODO: Add incoming projects page here**

+TBD.
 </p>
 We might redesign some pages but for now they should exist in any form, also we might add some additional pages later.